AnnieThomas02/Starbucks-Capstone-Project/README.md

 - Finally, I would conclude that model can predict 92.64% accuracy, what happens when a customer gets an offer.

 ## Blogpost
-The observations of the code is published in [Medium](https://anniemathewlog.medium.com/forecasting-of-starbucks-promotional-deals-f10798e5da75).
+The observations is published in [Medium](https://anniemathewlog.medium.com/forecasting-of-starbucks-promotional-deals-f10798e5da75).

 ## Acknowledgements